denvercude/Ai-E-Reader/backend/README.md

 Textract requires an active AWS account (not just the free tier).
 Be sure billing is enabled.

-1. Navigate to AWS -> Textract (Tip: use search bar)
+1. Navigate to AWS -> Textract (Tip: use the search bar)
 2. Follow prompts to enable subscription

 ---